The women who dress the men - ExBulletin

 “It feels like it’s not over-developed — (menswear) can be quite conservative at times.”

-It was well received, with Bloomingdale’s men’s director Justin Berkowitz praising its “sharp cut…with charming details for the perfect personal collection”.
+It was well received, with Bloomingdale’s men’s director Justin Berkowitz praising its “sharp tailoring…with charming details for the perfect personal collection”.

 Bode, meanwhile, returned to Paris for the first time since the pandemic, with a vintage collection inspired by rural America and her mother’s family.